cookie

 Julio:

-It's like ping pong — one does something, the other reacts to it.
+It's like ping pong – one does something, the other reacts to it.
 I come from a painting background, Sebastian from graphics and typography.
-We work with a common formal language, the "alphabet of form": Certain shapes appear again and again and mean something to both of us, almost like words or signs.
+We work with what we call an "Alphabet of Form" – a visual language that runs through all our images.
+We discuss these forms together, combine and recombine them.

 IMG, 4252-bearbeitet-1080-20